edwgiz/bank-services/readme.md

 * Dependency plugin, assures all used dependencies are explicitly declared while unused. dependencies are prohibited.
 * Shade plugin assures there's no Java class interference by different dependencies.
-* Jacoco checks for a 100% unit test coverage, generation reports in `account-microservice/target/jacoco-report/index.html`.
+* Jacoco checks for a 100% unit test coverage, generating reports in `account-microservice/target/jacoco-report/index.html`.

 Any issue caught by the above checks leads to Maven build failure.

 ## Points to improve
-* The microservice architecture often requires distributed transaction support that can be achieved with JTA framework supporting JAX-RS call chain.
+* The microservice architecture often requires distributed transaction support that can be achieved with JTA framework supporting JAX-RS call chain, for example Atomikos.
 * The H2 is used in-memory mode that's definitely should be changed for production.
 Also JDBC pool should be changed to HikariCP or analogous.
 * Even though the given technology stack makes good balance between a simplicity of implementation, reliability, a performance and following of standards, for top-performance solutions may be reasonable to skip some layers like Jackson and Jooq and to switch to more direct manipulation with a network via Netty channels and with a database via JDBC, or to apply some NoSQL database.
+* Message format may be changed from JSON to some binary variations, like Protobuf.
 * If there's no necessity to expose Swagger-UI, the Jetty's underlying http server can be easily switched to Netty.
 * Other code-quality tools, like FindBugs, can be added to the Maven build.